breaded-xyz/alphavec/README.md

 The backtest input is the natural output of a typical quant research process - a time series of portfolio weights.
 You simply provide a dataframe of weights and a dataframe of close prices and order prices, along with some optional cost parameters and the backtest returns a streamlined performance report with insight into the key metrics.

-`alphavec` has first-class support for simulating perptual futures strategies using a small, fast, verifiable simulation core.
+`alphavec` has first-class support for simulating leveraged perptual futures strategies using a small, fast, verifiable simulation core.

 ## Rationale